qsliu2017/gitlab-runner/docs/faq/index.md

 ## WARNING: Failed to process runner builds=0 error=open /tmp/traceXXXXXXXX: read-only file system executor=kubernetes runner=XXXXXXXX

-Due to the fact that we [store traces on disk](https://gitlab.com/gitlab-org/gitlab-runner/-/merge_requests/1315), this error will appear if `readOnlyFileSystem: true` is forced in `PodSecurityPolicy`.
+Due to the fact that we [store traces on disk](https://gitlab.com/gitlab-org/gitlab-runner/-/merge_requests/1315), this error will appear if `readOnlyRootFileSystem: true` is forced in `PodSecurityPolicy`.
 As a workaround for this, add following to your `config.toml` runner configuration file:

 ```yaml
 volumes: